American Occupation

 Protests Against the Americans

-America’s plan to retain Mindanao and Sulu as part of the Philippines was met with strong opposition from Muslim leaders in Sulu, Zamboanga, Maguindanao and Lanao.
-The American government and the Filipino Christian politicians in Manila knew well that the economic future of the country is linked to Mindanao and Sulu resources.
-Thus, inclusion of these two Muslims areas is important in establishing a self-sustaining country.
-But the Muslims preferred to be independent or remain under the United States of America than be handed over to their traditional enemies, the Filipino Christians.
-In a mass meeting during the visit of...America’s plan to retain Mindanao and Sulu as part of the Philippines was met with strong opposition from Muslim leaders in Sulu, Zamboanga, Maguindanao and Lanao.
+America’s plan to retain Mindanao and Sulu as part of the Philippines was met with strong opposition from Muslim leaders in Sulu, Zamboanga, Maguindanao, and Lanao.The American government and the Filipino Christian politicians in Manila knew well that the economic future of the country depended on Mindanao and Sulu resources.
+Thus, inclusion of these two Muslims areas was deemed important in establishing a self-sustaining country.
+But the Muslims preferred to be independent or to remain under the United States of America than be handed over to their traditional enemies, the Filipino Christians.

-In a mass meeting during the visit of Secretary of War Jacob M. Dickenson in Zamboanga in August 1910, Datu Mandi, Datu Sakaluran, Datu Nuño, and Ulangkaya Ujaton expressed their unwillingness to be part of the Philippines, instead desiring to have a separate independent state or remain in the hands of the Americans.
+In a mass meeting during the visit of Secretary of War Jacob M. Dickenson in Zamboanga in August 1910, Datu Mandi, Datu Sakaluran, Datu Nuño, and Ulangkaya Ujaton expressed their unwillingness to be part of the Philippines, instead desiring to have a separate independent state or to remain in the hands of the Americans.

 Not long after the management of the Bureau of non-Christian Tribes was passed on to Christian Filipinos in 1920, fifty-seven prominent Tausug leaders presented a petition to the president of the United States of America during the visit of Wood-Forbes mission to Sulu in 1921.
 They were asking that Sulu be governed separately from the rest of the Philippines.
 The petition also charged Christian Filipino officials with abuse of power.
-This was again followed by declaration of rights and purposes on February 1924 signed by more than a hundred signatories including the Maguindanao Sultan Mangingin, Abdula Piang, Datu Benito, and the Muslims leaders in Zamboanga.
-A portion of the declaration states,
+This was again followed by declaration of rights and purposes on February 1924 signed by more than a hundred signatories including the Maguindanao Sultan Mangingin, Abdula Piang, Datu Benito, and the Muslim leaders in Zamboanga.
+A portion of the declaration states

 “… In the event that the United States grants independence to the Philippine islands without provision for our retention under the American flag, it is our firm intention to resolve to declare an independent constitutional sultanate to be known to the world as Moro Nation.
 It is the duty of the Congress of the United States to make provision at once for the security and protection promised to us when we surrendered our arms to the United States Army.
-This promised is just as sacred as any alleged promises you have made to the Christian Filipinos.
-You have left us defenseless, and it your duty to protect us or return to us the weapons you took from us and which we freely gave you, relying on your promise.”
+This promise just as sacred as any alleged promises you have made to the Christian Filipinos.
+You have left us defenseless, and it is your duty to protect us or return to us the weapons you took from us and which we freely gave you, relying on your promise.”

 Meanwhile, some policy makers in America also shared the idea of separation.
 Two bills were introduced to the US Congress, the 1926 Bacon Bill which proposed the retention of Moro province under American rule while granting independence to Luzon and Visayas, and the Cooper Bill which also proposed the retention of Mindanao, Sulu, and Palawan for eventual federation with the United States.

 However, all those demands by the Muslims in a series of protests were not granted.
-The American government instead favored the pressure of the Filipino Christian politicians maintain a unified country.
+The American government instead favored the pressure of the Filipino Christian politicians to maintain a unified country.

 Sources: